-You will have brighter job prospects in your professional opportunities and greater access to jobs related to child abuse and family violence, compared to students without the Certificate.
-This is because Dr. Friend shares her knowledge of job openings, and the civil service application process in a seminar offered to all candidates who are about to beginning the Certificate.
+You will have brighter job prospects in your professional opportunities and greater access to jobs relating to Child Abuse and Family Violence, compared to students without the Certificate.
+This is because Dr. Friend shares her knowledge of job openings, and the civil service application process in a seminar offered to all candidates who are about to complete the Certificate.
 Dr. Friend is also available for individual consultation with Certificate candidates.

 Many of our students decide to pursue a Master’s in Criminal Justice, Social Work, Education, Psychology or Communication Disorders as a result of the Certificate classes.
-Some take these classes to bring up there GPA, in order to get into graduate school….thinking that you tend to do better when you are interested in the subject.
+Some take these classes to bring up their GPA, in order to get into graduate school thinking that you tend to do better when you are interested in the subject.
 Some Master’s level students are also in the Certificate Program, as it compliments and expands on the classes in their Master’s program.

-For example, having a class where you become a multidisciplinary team (SW 456 Multidisciplinary Teams, Child Maltreatment and Family Violence is not the typical learning experience.
-Most of the time you have to be employed as a team member to get that kind of training.
-You can then explain what you learned about a multidisciplinary team that is applicable to the prospective job.
+For example, you will have a class where you become a multidisciplinary team (SW 456 Multidisciplinary Teams, Child Maltreatment and Family Violence) is not atypical learning experience.
+Most of the time, you have to be employed as a team member to get that kind of training.
+You can then explain what you learned about multidisciplinary team that is applicable to the prospective job.

 You will be better at job interview questions because of your exposure to classroom material and your integrated internship experience.
 For example, from classroom exposure, all Certificate students should be able to come up with a brief response to: What causes violence?
 What are some things that “work” in addressing child abuse?
 What role do you think you play in working on these problems?
 Your internship would have taught you how the Juvenile Dependency Court works, and provided you with opportunities to develop your skills in dealing with children who have been exposed to abuse, neglect and violence.

 You probably have friends who have experienced some aspect of child abuse or family violence.
 When you tell them about the Certificate courses you are taking, they may solicit your opinion about related topics.
-They may ask with out revealing their motive.
-Knowing about the incidence and prevalence as well as some of the dynamics, will enable you to respond to friends in a more helpful way.
+They may ask without revealing their motives.
+Knowing about the incidence and prevalence as well as some of the dynamics, will enable you to respond to them in a more helpful way.

 Earning a Certificate will enable you to be a discriminating consumer of research and statistics, and we don’t mean that in a bad way!
-You will find yourself asking, “Who was in that sample?” or “How did they ask that question?” and “Were there any limitations to that study?”
+You will find yourself asking, “Who was in that sample?” and “Were there any limitations to that study?”
 Many Certificate students have told us that they now understand research studies in a new light.